cfjedimaster/raymondcamden2023/src/posts/2023/11/06/2023-11-06-creating-human-readable-summaries-of-data-with-google-palm-generative-ai.md

 }).slice(1);
 ```

 Note the `slice` at the end.
-Pirate Weather returns the current day in the forecast and I wanted to focus on the *next* seven days.Here's what this looks like:
+Pirate Weather returns the current day in the forecast and I wanted to focus on the *next* seven days.
+Here's what this looks like:

 ```json
 [